Backup for Manual installation on Linux

 Hot backup

-Hot backup is a partial backup, which means that the log files of your executions and the configuration file are not taken into account (in fact, only the embedded database is backed up).
+Hot backup is a partial backup, which means that the log and data files of your executions and the configuration file are not taken into account (in fact, only the backend database is backed up).

 However, it has the advantage of not requiring a service shutdown.